 I am going to achieve this by letting the BMS control some big ass Blue Sea RBS ML-7700 relays ,

 these relays are true ‘latching relays’ so when they are ‘set’ to on , they don’t draw any power anymore.
 The problem here is that most (almost all !)
 BMS manufacturers use ‘normal’ relays to disconnect the LFP in case of a problem and these ‘normal’ relays consume power while being activated.
-So after a lot of searching I finally found manufacturer in Australia (EV Power) that is , as far as I know, the only one that makes a BMS that actually can operate a latching relay , but this manufacturer does not have the ‘ohhh pretty !!!!’
+So after a lot of searching I finally found manufacturer in Australia (EV Power) that is , as far as I know, the only one that makes a BMS that actually can operate a latching relay , (yes they can operate a latching relay but not the BlueSea 7700 : see part 4 for solution) but this manufacturer does not have the ‘ohhh pretty !!!!’
 Display or anything like that , its basic , simple, gets the job done , intelligent solution without too many bells and whistles and as stated in a previous post we still have our Simarine PICO battery monitor with a Wonderfull display so I will use that to fulfill my inner gadget freak and will probably forgo on the display that EV Power Australia offers .
 The Simarine PICO also has several settings for audible alarms , which I will use to alert me before the actual BMS (last resort) protection kicks in.

 Btw , Simarine ?
 If you ever read this , I am quite (read REALLY !! ) annoyed with your lack of technical customer support !!
 I was really impressed with the support when I bought the system but ever since that its been a steep way down I’ve send you several emails asking how the relay output works on your SCQ25T but I a still waiting for an answer , it would be great to use these outputs as an alternative or addition to a BMS , but dead silence .Ok.. enough complaining , I should have donated my money to Victron while refitting Blue Pearl and would have gotten great customer support and an active technical forum to ask questions